Is it worth buying a car through a Limited company? What are the advantages and disadvantages?

 Operating Lease:

 For example, your company buys the above car by an operating lease agreement and the lease payment per month is £500.
-The allowed expense for your company will be £500 which will save, annual corporation tax of £969 (£500 × 12 × 19% × 85%).
+The allowed expense for your company will be £500 which will save, an annual corporation tax of £969 (£500 × 12 × 19% × 85%).

 The amount of VAT recovered will be £ 600 per year (£500 × 12 × 20% × 50%) assuming 100% business use.